From 1 July 2009, Queensland Government legislation requires that all dogs be registered, although some exemptions may apply.

 To register a dog, renew a registration or change the details of a registered dog, please click on the information below and at the bottom of this page:

-Council has issued its Dog Registration Renewal Notices for the 2018-2019 financial year in accordance with Section 56 of the Animal Management (Cats and Dogs) Act 2008.
-All owners of dogs currently registered with Council will receive a renewal notice for their dogs registration via Australia Post.
+Council has issued its Dog Registration Renewal Notices for the 2021-2022 financial year in accordance with Section 56 of the Animal Management (Cats and Dogs) Act 2008.
+All owners of dogs currently registered with Council will receive a renewal notice for their dogs registration via Australia Post or email.

 - Before paying your dog registration renewals via BPAY, make sure that the Reference Number you are using for your payment matches the one on your notice.